catamphetamine/anychan/docs/4chan.org/API.md

 	"trip": "!Ep8pui8Vw2", // A "tripcode" (some weird cryptographic username having format "!tripcode!!securetripcode").

 	// (optional)
-	"capcode": "admin", // I guess it's set for "priviliged" posters ("admin" for admins, "mod" for moderators, "manager" for managers, "developer" for developers, "founder" for founders, etc).
+	"capcode": "admin", // "Capcodes" are set for "priviliged" posters (admins, moderators, etc).
+See the "Roles" section.

 	// (optional)
 	"country": "RU", // ISO 3166-1 alpha-2 country code.
 Can be used on "international" boards.